 CRISPEE is a tangible tool for young children ages 5-8 years to explore developmentally appropriate concepts from bioengineering and gene-editing.
-CRISPEE is currently being pilot-tested at early childhood museums and learning settings around the Greater Boston area.
+CRISPEE presents genes through the metaphor of a coding language for living organisms.
+CRISPEE was pilot-tested at early childhood museums and learning settings around the Greater Boston area from 2017 to 2019, and findings are currently being disseminated.
 This project is part of a collaboration with the Wellesley College Human-Computer Interaction Lab, and sponsored by the National Science Foundation (Grant No. IIS-1149530).

 Check out the Tufts Graduate School of Arts, Sciences, and Engineering spotlight article on Amanda Strawhacker, a DevTech Ph.D.
 Student working to develop the CRISPEE technology and curriculum.